CAMP GREENWOOD LAKE

 Mornings

-As the sun rises, counselors and staff gather to greet the day with song, their voices carrying through the camp as they visit each cabin, gently waking sleepy campers.
-Counselors stay with their groups, helping everyone get ready for the day — brushing teeth, showering, and putting on fresh clothes.
-We take a moment to stretch, breathe, and hear an opening verse or poem, allowing everyone to ease into the rhythm of the new day.
-While mornings are filled with excitement, we focus on starting slow, giving everyone a chance to settle into themselves.
+As the sun rises, counselors and staff greet the day with song, their voices carrying gently through camp as they visit each cabin and wake sleepy campers.
+Counselors stay with their groups, helping everyone get ready for the day by brushing teeth, showering, and putting on fresh clothes.

 Afternoons